Joint Liability Group Loan- Eligibility, Documents, Benefits, and Best Options

 Eligibility for a Joint Liability Group (JLG) Loan

-The primary joint liability group loan eligibility is an informal group of people, preferably 4-10, engaged in similar economic activity.
+The primary joint liability group loan eligibility is an informal group of people, preferably 4-10, engaged in economic activities.
+The members of a group are usually well acquainted with each other and live in close proximity.
 For example, a Self-Help Group (SHG), or small group of farmers, or women entrepreneurs from low-income groups falling in the age group of 20 to 60 years.

 Often, loan disbursal is a lengthy process with a lot of paperwork.
 The requirement of Joint Liability Group Loan documents is quite simple.
 The primary requirement remains the income proof of all the applicants.
 This is necessary to assess the loan amount that could be disbursed without risking a bank’s position as a lender.